kero13ro/chrome-pdf-ai/PRIVACY_POLICY.md

 The Extension stores the following information **locally on your device only**:

 1. **User Preferences**
-   - Selected AI platform (Claude or ChatGPT)
+   - Selected AI platform (Claude or ChatGPT) for PDF and YouTube features
+   - Custom prompt text for PDF analysis
-   - Custom prompt text
+   - Custom prompt text for YouTube transcript processing

 2. **Temporary PDF Data**
    - PDF files are temporarily converted to base64 format and stored in Chrome's local storage
    - This data is automatically deleted after 5 minutes or after successful upload to the AI platform
    - PDF data never leaves your device except when sent to your chosen AI platform

+3. **Temporary YouTube Transcript Data**
+   - Video transcripts are temporarily stored in Chrome's local storage
+   - This data is automatically deleted after 5 minutes or after successful upload to the AI platform
+   - Transcript data never leaves your device except when sent to your chosen AI platform

 ### Data We Do NOT Collect